 Community solar farms present an exciting opportunity to bring clean energy to Mainers who rent or live in mobile homes, don't have financial resources to cover upfront installation costs, or don't have suitable roofs.
-For example, in Colorado, the nearly 400 households enrolled in the state's 8 low-income solar projects save between 15 and 50 percent on their electricity bills.
-LD 1711 would also increase energy equity in Maine by requiring a portion of investments in community solar projects to serve low- to moderate-income families.
+For example, in Colorado, the nearly 400 households enrolled in the state's eight low-income solar projects save between 15 and 50 percent on their electricity bills.2 In 2019, the governor and Legislature passed a new law to increase energy equity in Maine by requiring that 10% of the capacity of community solar projects be subscribed by low- or moderate-income households or by organizations serving low- or moderate-income families.